 Trapezius stretch is another easy stretch to perform.
 You may have done it several times to relieve occasional neck pain or just to feel better without even realizing that you are stretching upper fibers of trapezius muscles.

 How to perform upper trapezius stretch: you can perform this stretch while sitting or standing in a relaxed position.
 Bring ear to the opposite side shoulder from the side you want to feel stretch on.
-In other words, to stretch the left side, right ear tries to touch the right shoulder.
+In other words, to stretch the left side, the right ear tries to touch the right shoulder.
 You will feel a gentle stretch on the left side as shown in the picture below.

 You can hold this for 15 to 20 seconds and repeat it three times.